 No place like home

 In the mid-20th century international support developed for modern hospices – places that provided physical, social, spiritual and emotional support for those dying, and their family and friends.
-By 2010 there were 34 secular and religious hospices in New Zealand, which focus on enhancing the lives of the terminally ill and providing appropriate pain relief.
+By the 1980s, a number of secular and faith-based hospices were established around New Zealand.
+In 2018 there were 37 secular and religious hospices in New Zealand which focused on the emotional, spiritual and social needs of the terminally ill and provided appropriate pain relief.

 Hospitals and community health teams have adopted many of the strategies of hospices as they relieve pain and work to improve the comfort of those who are dying.